Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Superconducting qubit

 We now consider the following cyclic protocol, as sketched in Fig.~\ref{fig:overview}\,(a).
-The qubit is initialized in the ground state $|\!\downarrow_z\rangle$, i.e. $\expval{S_z}_0=-\nicefrac{1}{2}$.
+The qubit is initialised in the ground state $|\!\downarrow_z\rangle$, i.e. $\expval{S_z}_0=-\nicefrac{1}{2}$.
 Then, the system and bath interact for long enough that the steady-state is approached, i.e. $t\gg1/\kappa$.
 Finally, the qubit is reset, destroying any system-bath correlations.
 This protocol is repeated $N_r$ times, as depicted in Fig.~\ref{fig:overview} (a).
-According to Eq.~\eqref{eq:sc-mean-ss} and \eqref{sc-var-ss}, each cycle decreases the average magnetization by $1/2$ and its variance by $1/4$, until the finite size corrections that go as $N_r/N$ become important;
+According to Eq.~\eqref{eq:sc-mean-ss} and \eqref{sc-var-ss}, each cycle decreases the average magnetisation by $1/2$ and its variance by $1/4$, until the finite size corrections that go as $N_r/N$ become important;

 A sizeable change in the bath thus requires a number of cycles comparable to the bath size.
-This is illustraed in Fig.~\ref{fig:sc-panel}\,(e, f).
-A similar protocol initializing the state $|\!\uparrow_z\rangle$ results in population inversion instead of cooling.
+This is illustrated in Fig.~\ref{fig:sc-panel}\,(e, f).
+A similar protocol initialising the state $|\!\uparrow_z\rangle$ results in population inversion instead of cooling.
 Both these scenarios have been recently observed experimentally~\cite{Spiecker2024}.

 Figure~\ref{fig:sc-panel}~(d) shows the von Neumann entropy, Eq.~\eqref{Svn} and Figs.~\ref{fig:sc-panel}~(g, h) show the Shannon, Eq.~\eqref{SB} and observational,~Eq.~\eqref{Sobs}, entropies by the end of each cycle in a cooling protocol.
 As expected, the Shannon entropy of the bath decreases.
-The observational entropy also decreases, but its decrease is steeper relative to the Shannon entropy; since $P_m$ drifts towards a less degenerate magnetization, the contribution from the average Boltzmann entropy, $\sum_m P_m \ln V_m$, also decreases significantly.
-The qubit thermalizes with the bath at each cycle and can be regarded as a thermometer; for the first cycles, its entropy reaches $\approx \log 2$---the maximum for a qubit---, and as the bath cools the qubit reaches smaller entropies, thermalizing to a state with lower temperature.
+The observational entropy also decreases, but its decrease is steeper relative to the Shannon entropy; since $P_m$ drifts towards a less degenerate magnetisation, the contribution from the average Boltzmann entropy, $\sum_m P_m \ln V_m$, also decreases significantly.
+The qubit thermalises with the bath at each cycle and can be regarded as a thermometer; for the first cycles, its entropy reaches $\approx \log 2$---the maximum for a qubit---, and as the bath cools the qubit reaches smaller entropies, thermalising to a state with lower temperature.